oshaughnessy/sierramountainll/_pages/softball.md

 [^1]: Game hosted at the Mariposa Girls Softball League fields.
 Times TBD.
 [^2]: For game limits in marked divisions, no new inning is started after the
       time or inning limit is reached.
 Once an inning has started, it must be finished regardless of time unless the home team is ahead.
+[^3]: Rescheduled game
+      time or inning limit is reached.
+Once an inning has started, it must be finished regardless of time unless the home team is ahead.